abaisero/gym-gridverse/docs/guides/transition_functions.rst

 a dictionary-like object through which to register and retrieve transition functions.
-Transition functions are registered using the registry's :py:meth:`~gym_gridverse.envs.transition_functions.TransitionFunctionRegistry.register` method, which can be used as a decorator (see :ref:`Custom Transition Functions`).
+Transition functions are registered using the registry's :py:meth:`~gym_gridverse.envs.transition_functions.TransitionFunctionRegistry.register` method, which can be used as a decorator (see :ref:`guides/transition_functions:Custom Transition Functions`).

 .. automethod:: gym_gridverse.envs.transition_functions.TransitionFunctionRegistry.register
     :noindex: